 Brechfa Forest is very close by and offers stunning walks and mountain bike tracks.
 For those who prefer a more relaxed style of cycling there is the newly completed and award winning Millennium Coastal Path.
 We can even arrange cycle hire.

 The area is steeped in history and legend, after all Carmarthen is believed to be the oldest town in Wales and the fabled birth place of Merlin.
 Carmarthenshire boasts at least twelve castles.
 More recent history could draw you to the picturesque village of Laugharne and Dylan Thomas’ boat house with its evocative views across the estuary.

 For the adventurous spirit there are plenty of activities to be enjoyed including mountain biking, horse riding, coasteering, sailing, kayaking and seal watching on the West coast.

-Yurt, Bell tents and tipis are priced for up to four; £20 supplement per night for additional adult and £10 for an additional child under 17 years.
-Bell tents and tipis can comfortably sleep up to 5 and the yurt can sleep 6/7.
+Yurt and Bell tents are priced for up to four; £20 supplement per night for additional adult and £10 for an additional child under 17 years.